 Our Young Dance program is designed for beginners and returning students.

-This class prepares very young dancers for our Pre-Ballet and Kinder-Ballet programs.
-Children are introduced to a low-key, lightly structured class, learning basic introductory ballet and tap steps and movement.
-This class culminates with an Itty-Bitty April Dance Recital in the Leisure Center’s Little Theatre.
+Participants are introduced to a low-key, lightly structured class, learning basic introductory ballet and tap steps and movement.
+Children must be able to use the bathroom on their own.
+This class culminates with an Itty-Bitty Dance Recital.

 This fun, high-energy class will get everyone moving to today’s kid-friendly hits.
 Children will learn to combine hip hop and freestyle moves to create their own style.

-Students extend their pursuit of dance beyond the fun of ballet basics into a more applied-technique stage of development.
-Class structure and self-discipline are emphasized with students following proper ballet etiquette.
+Class structure and self-discipline are emphasized, with students following proper ballet etiquette.
 Students are introduced to the barre, learn a variety of ballet movements, and learn to memorize ballet combinations with correct musical timing.

 See the following dress codes listed by class.
 Jeans are not acceptable for any dance class.